Phoenix Suns NBA Championship Odds 2023-24

 Strengths

-- Shot Creation & Making: Because defenses tightens up in the playoffs and forces more half-court possessions, having multiple self-shot creators is essential.
-Additionally, making tough clutch shots, despite poor shot quality, can win series in the playoffs.
+- Shot Creation & Making: Because defenses tighten up in the playoffs and force more half-court possessions, having multiple self-shot creators is essential.
+Additionally, making tough clutch shots, despite poor shot quality, can win a series in the playoffs.
 Phoenix owns three of the best in this department, as Durant, Beal, and Booker can score on anyone.
-Booker has had trouble with double teams in the past, but that’s not an issue anymore because the attention will be focused on Durant – perhaps the greatest three-level scorer in NBA history.
-Plus, Bradley Beal will pull some defenders away from Durant and Booker, to0; he can’t be left open.
+Booker has had trouble with double teams in the past, but that’s not an issue anymore, especially because the attention will be focused on Durant – perhaps the greatest three-level scorer in NBA history.
+Additionally, Bradley Beal will pull some defenders away from Durant and Booker, too; he can’t be left open for clean looks.
+Phoenix also was able to build out its bench, acquiring Grayson Allen and Eric Gordon, who are more than capable of knocking down threes at a near-40% clip, which will make double-teaming Durant, Booker, and Beal nearly impossible.

-- Star Power: The playoffs revolve around stars, and Durant, Booker, Beal, and Ayton form a lethal big four for Phoenix.
-The Suns will be able to pour it on offensively against opponents; how can they stop three of the best pure scorers in the game?
-Based solely on star power, Phoenix matches up with anybody.
+- Star Power: The playoffs revolve around stars, and Durant, Booker, and Beal form a lethal big three for Phoenix.
+The Suns will be able to pour it on offensively against opponents; how can opponents stop three of the best pure scorers in the NBA today?
+Based solely on star power, Phoenix matches up with anybody, including the Denver Nuggets, Milwaukee Bucks, Golden State Warriors, and Boston Celtics.

-- Finals Experience: Durant has been to four Finals and has won two (he was injured for one).
-Booker and Ayton have also been there.
-Therefore, they will be able to deal with the pressure better than most teams.
+- Finals Experience: Durant has been to four Finals and has won two (he was injured for one of the Finals losses).
+Booker has also been there.
+Therefore, they should be able to deal with the pressure better than most teams.
 Still, this advantage does not hold substantial weight at the moment, as Miami, Denver, Los Angeles (Lakers), Boston, Golden State, and Milwaukee all have championship DNA.
-Finals experience itself will not be enough.
+NBA Finals experience itself will not be enough.

 Weaknesses